-The Plenary Sessions will be geared towards exploring the role of ocean and coastal observations in addressing fisheries, ecosystem conservation and coastal hazards through region-specific user needs assessment, tools & opportunities, and inspiring examples of successful applications supporting decision making.
+The Plenary Sessions are geared towards exploring the role of ocean and coastal observations in addressing fisheries, ecosystem conservation and coastal hazards through region-specific user needs assessment, tools & opportunities, and inspiring examples of successful applications supporting decision making.
 The Plenary Sessions will reflect the context of GEO Blue Planet's Core Action Areas of Stakeholder Engagement, Cooperation and Co-design and Capacity Development.

-The selection of this year's plenary topics was based on a review of the ocean and coastal related engagement priorities set forth by the relevant regional governing bodies in recent conferences and meetings (e.g. the African Union blue economy strategy, the African Union Commission Agenda 2063, and the Ocean Decade Africa Roadmap).
+The selection of this year's plenary topics was based on a review of the ocean and coastal related engagement priorities set forth by the relevant regional governing bodies in recent conferences and meetings (e.g., the African Union Blue Economy Strategy, the African Union Commission Agenda 2063, and the Ocean Decade Africa Roadmap).

-Fisheries Session
+Session Objectives